The Findit@Gold button will help you find and access our Goldsmiths Library subscriptions.

 If you find a journal article online, remember that you will need to log in as a Goldsmiths student to be able to access it freely.
 Look out for the 'institutional' or 'Shibboleth' log in and choose Goldsmiths from the list.
 If you struggle to log in, try searching for the article or journal title on Library Search instead.

 You can also use Google Scholar to search for journal articles, and you can adjust your Google Scholar settings to link to Goldsmiths Library.
-Remember that Google Scholar may often not provide as comprehensive or reliable search as specialist databases.
+Remember that Google Scholar may often not provide as comprehensive or reliable search as specialist databases (such as PsycInfo).